nordcraftengine/.github/profile/README.md

 ### Contribute to the Web Development Engine

-At Nordcraft, we are in the process of making the Web Development engine fully open source so that we can welcome code contributions from the community.
+At Nordcraft, we are in the process of making the what powers the platform fully open source so that we can welcome code contributions from the community.
 You can keep up to date with this journey on the [Nordcraft repository](https://github.com/nordcraftengine/nordcraft).

 ## What's next for Nordcraft?